 This blog post is provided by Piatã Santana Marques and tells their #StoryBehindThePaper for their article “Urbanization can increase the invasive potential of alien species“, which was recently published in Journal of Animal Ecology.
 This blog post is also a special feature for Black History Month, in which the British Ecological Society (BES) journals are celebrating the work of Black ecologists from around the world and sharing their stories.
+You can find a Portuguese version of the post here.

 I have always been fascinated by the narratives of the #StoryBehindThePaper.
 I believe they are good examples of how science is often full of overturns and how researchers overcome problems.
 This is especially the case for research projects with long field seasons and intense fieldwork.
 Thus, when BES journals invited contributions from black scientists for Black History Month, I was excited to also tell my #StoryBehindThePaper.
 In the process of collecting stories for my post, some memories of my last field season made me realized that the story behind the paper of a black scientist can give us an idea of how structural racism out of academia can directly impact research.
 Here is my #StoryBehindThePaper.